ThinkDataEd/student/docs/unit2/lesson13.md

 ##***<u>Lesson 13: The Horror Movie Shuffle</u>***

 ###**Objective:**
-Students will understand that, just by chance, we will see differences between two groups.
-They will understand that these differences are usually small.
+You will understand that, just by chance, we will see differences between two groups.
+You will understand that these differences are usually small.
 Specifically, they will learn that we can determine if outcomes are due to chance for categorical variables by calculating differences in the proportions between two groups.